 Both the leaves and the flowers of nasturtiums are edible with a lovely peppery taste, they can be eaten raw in salads, pestos and many other dishes.
 For this nasturtium infused vinegar recipe, you can use both the leaves and flowers, or just the flowers.

-For this recipe, I use white wine vinegar as it helps bring out the colour better.
-You can use apple cider vinegar, though the colours will not be as vibrant.
+For this recipe, I used white wine vinegar as it helps bring out the colour better.
+Basic white vinegar can also be used, though you may find it a little more acidic in flavour.
+You can use apple cider vinegar, though the colours will not be as vibrant, more yellow-ish in colour.

 To make this vinegar, you will need: